u-boot/u-boot/tools/buildman/buildman.rst

       git checkout -b my-branch origin/master
       # Add some commits to the branch, reading for testing

 #.
-Create ~/.buildman to tell buildman where to find tool chains (see
+Create ~/.buildman to tell Buildman where to find tool chains (see
    buildman_settings_ for details).
 As an example::

       # Buildman settings file